 Bernard L. Fraga is assistant professor of political science at Indiana University.
 Find him on Twitter @blfraga.
 Sean McElwee is a policy analyst at Demos.
 Find him on Twitter @SeanMcElwee.
 Jesse Rhodes is associate professor of political science at the University of Massachusetts in Amherst.
 Find him on Twitter @JesseRhodesPS.
 Brian Schaffner is professor of political science at the University of Massachusetts-Amherst.
 Find him on Twitter @b_schaffner.

-Addendum: This post is part of a broader project investigating voter turnout in 2016 and the possible role of voter suppression.
+Disclosure: A portion of this research was supported by Demos.
+This post is part of a broader project investigating voter turnout in 2016 and the possible role of voter suppression.